kaijchang/NextBus/README.md

 The bot currently only takes commands in private messages.

 ### /start
-The bot will give you basic information on itself.
+The bot will give you basic information on itself and it's commands.

 ### /add
 The bot will give you prompts to configure a notification.

+### /list
+The bot will list all current notifications with corresponding IDs for use when calling /delete.

+### /d or /delete or /D
+The bot will delete the specified notification.

 # TODO